Women in government: National parliaments

 New figures are available for up to February 2014 from International IDEA, Stockholm University and Inter-Parliamentary Union.

-Although 86% of countries have reached at least 10% women in their national legislature, far fewer have crossed the 20% and 30% barriers.
-As of July 2019, only 23% of sovereign nations had more than 30% women in parliament.
-The major English-speaking democracies are placed mostly in the top 40% of the ranked countries.
-New Zealand ranks at number 5 with women comprising 48.3% of its parliament.
-The United Kingdom (32.0% in the lower house, 26.4% in the upper house) ranks at number 39, while Australia (30.5% in the lower house, 48.7% in the upper house) ranks at number 47 out of 189 countries.
-Canada is ranked at 60 (29.6% lower house, 46.7% upper house), while the United States ranks 78 (23.6% in the lower house, 25.0% in the upper house).
+As of 2026, 30 countries have 40% or more female representation in unicameral parliaments or the lower house of parliament.
+Among the major English-speaking democracies, Australia ranks at number 9 with 46% in the lower house, 56.6% in the upper house; New Zealand ranks at number 14 with women comprising 45.5% of its parliament; and the United Kingdom ranks at number 30 with 40.6% in the lower house, 31.5% in the upper house.
+Lower ranked are Canada, which is number 73 (30.3% lower house, 55.1% upper house); the United States is 84 (28.9% in the lower house, 26% in the upper house); and Ireland is 99 with 25%.
 Not all of these lower and/or upper houses in national parliaments are directly elected; for example, in Canada, members of the upper house (the Senate) are appointed.

 As of 1 March 2022, Cuba has the highest percentage for countries without a quota.
-In South Asia, Nepal is highest in the rank of women participation in politics with (33%).
+In South Asia, Nepal is highest in the rank of women participation in politics with 33%.
 Among East Asian countries, Taiwan has the highest percentage of women in Parliament (38.0%).

 Pamela Paxton describes three factors that are reasons why national-level representation has become much larger over the past several decades.
 The first is the changing structural and economic conditions of nations, which says that educational advancements along with an increase in women's participation in the labor force encourages representation.
 The second is the political factor; representation of women in office being based on a proportionality system.
 Some voting systems are built so that a party that gains 25% of the votes gains 25% of the seats.
 In these processes, a political party feels obligated to balance the representation within their votes between genders, increasing women's activity in political standing.
-A plurality-majority system, such as used in the United States, United Kingdom, and India, has only allows single candidate elections, and thus allows political parties to entirely dictate regions' representatives even if they only control a small majority of the vote.
+A plurality-majority system, such as used in the United States, United Kingdom, and India, allows only single-candidate elections, and thus allows political parties to entirely dictate regions' representatives even if they only control a small majority of the vote.
 Last, there is the ideological disposition of a country; the concept that the cultural aspects of women's roles or positions in the places they live dictate where they stand in that society, ultimately either helping or handicapping those women from entering political positions.

 In 1995, the United Nations set a goal of 30% female representation.
 The current annual growth rate of women in national parliaments is about 0.5% worldwide.
 At this rate, gender parity in national legislatures will not be achieved until 2068.